How to find your way in a sea of online education

 When we are overloaded with information, we can’t make sense of it and instead of using it to move our business forward, we sit idle waiting for clarity on what to do next.

 You don’t need to take all the courses for all the things at the same time.
-You don’t even need to opt in to every free resource, PDF guide, and free training that you see.
+You don’t even need to opt into every free resource, PDF guide, and free training that you see.
 If it isn’t what you need right now to grow your business, pass on it until you do need it.

 Because if you try to digest all of that information at once, you’ll end up paralyzed by all the content and confused about what to do next.